osstotalsoft/nbb/src/EventStore/README.md

 ## Event repositories

-The *EventStore* delegates persistence responsabilities to the *IEventRepository* implementations in order to decouple from any possible implementation.
+The *EventStore* delegates persistence responsibilities to the *IEventRepository* implementations in order to decouple from any possible implementation.

 ### ADO.NET
 The package [`NBB.EventStore.AdoNet`](./NBB.EventStore.AdoNet#AdoNet) offers an ADO.NET based implementation for *IEventRepository*.